pubkey/rxdb/docs-src/quickstart.md

 ## Enable dev-mode

-When you use RxDB in development mode, you should enable the [dev-mode plugin](./dev-mode.md) which adds helpfull checks and validations to RxDB and tells you if you do something wrong.
+When you use RxDB in development mode, you should enable the [dev-mode plugin](./dev-mode.md) which adds helpful checks and validations to RxDB and tells you if you do something wrong.

 ```ts
 import { addRxPlugin } from 'rxdb';